Civitavecchia: Later history

 The place became a free port under Pope Innocent XII in 1696 and by the modern era was the main port of Rome.
 The French Empire occupied it in 1806.

+The French novelist Stendhal served as consul for a time in Civitavecchia.

-On 16 April 1859 the Rome and Civitavecchia Rail Road was opened for service.
+On 16 April 1859, the Rome and Civitavecchia railway was opened for service.

 The Papal troops opened the gates of the fortress to the Italian general Nino Bixio in 1870.
 This permanently removed the port from papal control.

 During World War II, the Allies launched several bombing raids against Civitavecchia, which damaged the city and inflicted several civilian casualties.
 On June 27, 1944, two American soldiers from the 379th Port Battalion, Fred A. McMurray and Louis Till, allegedly raped two Italian women in Civitavecchia and murdered a third.
 McMurray and Till were subsequently both executed by the United States Army by hanging five months later.

 Economy

 Civitavecchia is today a major cruise and ferry port, the main starting point for sea connection from central Italy to Sardinia, Sicily, Tunis and Barcelona.
 Fishing has a secondary importance.

 The city is also the seat of two thermal power stations.
 The conversion of one of them to coal has raised the population's protests, as it is feared it could create heavy pollution.